Alan-Cattelliot/12215_ALIVE/README.md

 It may take a little while, at the very first start, for the online server to be built.
 In background, it's a complete virtual machine that is created for you.
 Please note that it may happens that the internet page stay blank after the server is launched.
 Wait a litte more before reloading the page to get the app.

-This demo version gives only access to the very first steps of the 12215 methods. __Get tuned and stay alert, all the extra features will be unveil before the official launch !__
+This DEMO version gives only access to the very first steps of the 12215 methods. __Get tuned and stay alert, all the extra features will be unveil before the official launch !__

-* __Known issues__
+### Important notes
+ * Craft under 2.5meters are how of the scope of the standard, although they have been implemented in the DEMO version, resulting in faulty analysis.
+This is not the case on the full version, where practical analysis in some restrained cases can be performed.
+It serves the purpose of challenging some features in the standard for future use.
+ * Part 7 of the standard is still a matter of discussion.
+The performance analysis of multihulls shown in the demo are based on monohull formulas.
+This approximation is acceptable for most of the production  multihulls, but is mostly innacurate for light sailing multihulls.
+Special cares are taken in the full version.

+### Known issues
  * Wait for the image to be downloaded, then double tap or click on the image section below the download button, in section *DESCRIPTION*, to get the full image display.
  * Also double tap or click on the image section below the get it button, in section *GET YOUR APPLICATION FORM*, to get the full image display, after the image has been displayed.
  * When using scrolling selection, the first item of every menu is not reactive, even if clicked, for the first time of use.
 Simply choose another option, then re-select the first item in the menu you wanted to choose at first place.